hamidfarmani/spotify-stats/README.md

 2. Top tracks: View your most played tracks over a specified time period.
 3. Recently played tracks: View a list of the tracks you have recently played on Spotify.
 4. Responsive design: The application is designed to be responsive, so it can be easily viewed on a variety of devices, including desktop computers, tablets, and smartphones.
+5. Sending emails with a template using EmailJs

 For instructions on how to install and set up the application, please see the installation instructions.